guardian/coding-exercises/connect4/README.md

 A simple, text-based, representation of the grid is encouraged to start with.
 For example, you might use '.' for empty slots, and 'x' and 'o' for pieces of the two players.
-Players can input their turns via the REPL.
+Players can input their turns via the terminal.

 A minimal version of the game should support:

-- a 6 x 7 grid
+- a 6 x 7 grid (6 columns, 7 rows).
 - players play pieces sequentially
 - the game identifies winning turns and ends at that point